CBZ joins Black Friday adrenalin - NewsDay Zimbabwe

 |

-FINANCIAL services giant, CBZ Holdings Limited says Blank Friday shoppers can quench their appetite for spending cash by accessing instant loans.
+ZIMBABWE’S biggest Commercial bank, CBZ, has extended an instant loan facility to clients as part of its Black Friday promotion.

-CBZ Bank on Tuesday said it introduced the special facility for its clients to take advantage of the shopping extravaganza, which takes place on November 26.
+The bank yesterday said it had introduced a special facility for its clients to take advantage of the shopping extravaganza, which takes place on November 26.

 Black Friday is one of the most anticipated days on the global shopping calendar, giving shoppers an opportunity to fulfil their shopping desires.